 Trivets, or pot stands, are another small accessory, but one that will certainly help you out day after day.

-I love anything Joseph Joseph and this foldable pot stand is no exception.
 This stretch silicone pot stand pulls out to be able to fit multiple pans or large dishes and can withstand temperatures up to 340C / 640F.
-It neatly folds away so you can store in a drawer when you don’t need it.
+It neatly folds away so you can store it in a drawer when you don’t need it.